 We’re supposed to want a woman to be a victim of domestic abuse because that is a just punishment.

 Are you fucking kidding me?
 Read my full review here.

 🔪Never Never (Detective Harriet Blue, #1) by James Patterson & Candice Fox

 Back of the Book: When Sydney police department sex crimes detective Harriet Blue is called into her boss’s office, she never imagined it would be to tell her that her brother is the prime suspect in the brutal murders of three women.

 Shocked and in denial, Harry is transferred to Perth to avoid the media exposure this case will attract.
 Harry is sent into the outback – the never never – to investigate the disappearance of mine worker Danny Carter.
 The mining town is a seedy place, full of money and immoral ways to spend it.
 As Harry delves deeper into the murky lives of these miners, she finds that Danny isn’t the first to go missing.

 My Fucking Thoughts: THIS IS ANOTHER EXAMPLE OF WHY I DON’T READ JAMES PATTERSON.

 My biggest problem with this book is that the story line of Harry’s brother being a serial killer was wayyyyyyy more interesting than some boring miners and sniper in the desert.
 And unfortunately, it’s more of a plot device to get Harry into the Outback than it is an actual plot line.
-The actual plot unfolds with a pretty obvious sense of being contrived; nothing organic or natural about it.
+The real plot unfolds with a pretty obvious sense of being contrived; nothing organic or natural about it.
 Read my full review here.

 🔪Missing, Presumed (DS Manon, #1) by Susie Steiner